 Red and green were chosen for the Group colours to match the Eastern Rosella colours, which were common in the district.
+The Basin Football Club and The Basin Primary School also use these colours.
 The original Rosella scarf badges were all hand embroidered by Mrs Riverans who lived on Mountain Highway.
-The District emblem then was a silver bracken fern frond on a black background.
-See the insert on page 353 for information on the badge.
+The Scout District emblem then was a silver bracken fern frond on a black background.
+See the insert on page 357 for information on the badge.